scriptrdotio/howto/data/create_schemabased_docs.md

 var resp = document.create(obj);
 ```
-Notice that you have to pass the "meta.schema" field to instruct scriptr.io that the new document should verify the validations and constraints defined in the "smart_building" schema.
+Notice that you have to pass the **meta.schema** field to instruct scriptr.io that the new document should verify the validations and constraints defined in the "smart_building" schema.

 - The object returned by **create()** contains a metadata section and a result section
 - If successful, metadata.status will be set to "success" and result.document.key will contain the document key (identifier)